Professional Development Resources Aligned to the Digital Literacy Competencies for Adult Educators

 Through activities that encourage careful planning, peer and facilitator feedback, and thoughtful selection of tech tools, participants can expect to finish this training with stronger technical fluency and a better sense of how to use real-time remote instruction to meet their class’s instructional content and student objectives. - PAAER PD Portal Course: Using a Learning Management System (LMS) to Support Learning

-Participants will learn best practices for using an LMS for providing engaging learning opportunities and for building a sense of community among learners.
+Participants will learn best practices for using an LMS to provide engaging learning opportunities and for building a sense of community among learners.

 4. Mobile-Friendly Instructional Strategies